Ethan Laird

 Laird is a graduate of Manchester United's youth system and made his first-team debut for the club in a UEFA Europa League game in November 2019.
-He has also spent time on loan at Milton Keynes Dons, Swansea City and AFC Bournemouth.
+He spent time on loan at Milton Keynes Dons, Swansea City, AFC Bournemouth and Queens Park Rangers.
 In the 2021–22 season, he helped Bournemouth gain promotion to the Premier League by finishing as runners-up in the Championship.
+He spent the 2022–23 season on loan at Queens Park Rangers before joining Birmingham City, who were relegated to League One at the end of his first season.

 Laird has played for England at under-17, under-18 and under-19 levels.
 He is also eligible to represent Jamaica at international level.

 Club career

 Manchester United

 Laird joined Manchester United's youth system at the age of 10.
 He made his reserve team debut in a match against Swansea City on 18 March 2018.
 He signed his first professional contract with the club in October 2018, but less than two months later he suffered a long-term injury in a UEFA Youth League match at home to Young Boys, and made just two more appearances in 2018–19.

 Laird graduated to the reserve team for the 2019–20 season, and scored in the team's opening match of their EFL Trophy campaign away to Rotherham United on 6 August 2019; however, he suffered another injury in a game against Reading on 16 August and was ruled out for two months.
 After returning to action, he was included in the 20-man travelling party for the first team's UEFA Europa League match away to Partizan on 24 October, but was not named in the 18-man squad for the match.
 After United qualified for the Europa League knockout phase, manager Ole Gunnar Solskjær took a squad mostly made up of youth team players to Kazakhstan for their away game against Astana on 28 November, and named Laird as one of three players to make their senior debuts in the match, along with Di'Shon Bernard and Dylan Levitt; the match finished as a 2–1 defeat.